lukso-network/lsp-smart-contracts/docs/contracts/LSP8IdentifiableDigitalAsset/extensions/LSP8CompatibleERC721.md

 function symbol() external view returns (string);
 ```

 Returns the symbol of the token, usually a shorter version of the name.
+For compatibility with clients & tools that expect ERC721.

 #### Returns